ibm-cloud-docs/monitoring/monitor/infrastructure/kubernetes_cluster.md

 {:external: target="_blank" .external}

-# Monitorting a Kubernetes cluster
+# Monitoring a Kubernetes cluster
 {: #kubernetes_cluster}

 Use this tutorial to learn how to configure an {{site.data.keyword.containerlong}} cluster to forward metrics to the {{site.data.keyword.mon_full}} service.